alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 This **cannot** be used to recover individual files - only the complete contents of the folder.
 Everyone in your group will have **read-and-write access** to all folders on `/backup`.

-The contents of `/backup/` will be **identical** on all SRDs in your SRE.
+The contents of `/backup/` will be **identical** on all workspaces in your SRE.
+-->

-#### Output resources: `/output/`
+#### Output resources

-Any outputs that you want to extract from the secure environment should be placed in the `/output/` folder on the SRD.
+Any outputs that you want to extract from the secure environment should be placed in the **/output/** folder on the workspace.

+- The contents of **/output/** will be identical on all workspaces in your SRE.
-Everyone in your group will be able to access it, and will have **read-and-write access**.
+- Everyone working on your project will be able to access it
+- Everyone has **read-and-write access** to the files stored here.

 Anything placed in here will be considered for data egress - removal from the secure research environment - by the project's principal investigator together with the data provider.

 :::{tip}
-You may want to consider having subfolders of `/output/` to make the review of this directory easier.
+You may want to consider having subfolders of **/output/** to make the review of this directory easier.
 :::

-### {{newspaper}} Bring in new files to the SRE
+### {{newspaper}} Bringing new files into the SRE

-Bringing software into a secure research environment may constitute a security risk.
-Bringing new data into the SRE may mean that the environment needs to be updated to a more secure tier.
+Each time a request is made to bring data or software into the SRE, it needs to be reviewed in case it represents a security risk.
 The review of the "ingress" of new code or data will be coordinated by the designated contact for your SRE.
 They will have to discuss whether this is an acceptable risk to the data security with the project's principle investigator and data provider and the decision might be "no".